Updated January 2023

-There are many online mental health training programs out there.
-Some focus on very specific areas of practice, such as diagnosis and treatment, particular kinds of disorders, or mental health "first aid" techniques.
+There are many online community mental courses out there.
+Some focus on very specific areas of practice, such as diagnosis and treatment, particular kinds of disorders, or mental health first aid techniques.

 Are you looking for a general overview of mental health issues and practices?
 Techniques to better assist people with addiction?
-Need a deeper understanding of common mood disorders, or how to cope with youth suffering from depression?
+A deeper understanding of common mood disorders or how to cope with youth suffering from depression?

 Look carefully at the approach each training provider is using.
 Are there regular opportunities for group discussions and one-to-one time with the instructor?
 Does the training strike a good balance between independent study and collaboration?

 Ideally, this information should be readily available on the training provider's website.
 Take the time to read through the instructor bio.
-Look at the number of years they've been teaching in the field, and the scope of their work experience.
+Look at the number of years they've been teaching in the field and the scope of their mental health work experience.

 When selecting any kind of training, you'll want to prioritize colleges or professional associations that have established track records as educators.

-Is there someone you can chat with live, to ask questions about how long the organization has been in business?
-And how they go about selecting instructors for the mental health certificate?
+Is there someone you can chat with live to ask questions about how long the organization has been in business and how they go about selecting instructors for the community mental health certificate?

 If live chat isn't an option, look for email and phone alternatives.
 Get in touch with a prepared set of questions in order to validate the authenticity and reliability of the program.